facelessuser/EasyDiff/README.md

 - Show only interanl diff options, only external options, or show both depending on your needs and preferences.

 # Usage
 Easy diff is easy to use.
-Simply select the `Set Left Side` option in the context menu to set what is to be compared on the left side when in a view.
+Simply select the `Set Left Side` option in the context menus to set what is to be compared on the left side when in a view.
 Then select the what to compare to via `Compare with` menu option (select the right side view first if comparing to a view).

 For version control, just select the applicable option when in a view that is versioned controlled.